PlanB-Network/bitcoin-educational-content/tutorials/node/rgb/en.md

 ---
 name: RGB
-description: introduction and asset creation on RGB
+description: Introduction and asset creation on RGB
 ---

 # A brief introduction to RGB protocols